Juliano Belletti: Barcelona

 In May 2004, Belletti transferred to Barcelona for €4 million on a three-year deal, with Barcelona also ceding their right to buy Pepe Reina back from Villarreal.
 He was signed to replace Michael Reiziger, whose contract was expiring.

 Belletti's first and only goal with Barcelona was the winner in the 2006 UEFA Champions League final against Arsenal on 17 May, when he came on as a substitute for Oleguer Presas.
 His third season was marked by injuries, and competition from new rival Gianluca Zambrotta proved too much for him; he played very little as the campaign ended without silverware.
 Nonetheless, in March 2007, he extended his deal until 2009.

 Chelsea

 On 23 August 2007, Chelsea signed Belletti on a three-year deal for £4 million.
 The club had previously been trying to sign his compatriot Dani Alves, who went to Barcelona.
-He made his Premier League debut two days later as a 64th-minute substitute for Mikel John Obi in a 4–0 home win over Portsmouth, a 4–0 victory.
+He made his Premier League debut two days later as a 64th-minute substitute for Mikel John Obi in a 4–0 home win over Portsmouth.
 He became the starting right-back, ahead of Paulo Ferreira.